 Let’s face it – you probably saw this one coming.

 It is difficult to imagine that your potential employers might ask you something else as one of the first Git interview questions.
-With this question, you’ll be able to create a general impression about your knowledge level, and your interviewers will know what to expect from the rest of the job interview.
+With this question, you’ll be able to create a general impression of your knowledge level, and your interviewers will know what to expect from the rest of the job interview.

 So, what is Git?

 Git is a piece of technology designed to track and log changes and alterations in any type of computer files, especially when it comes to those files which are used by more than one or two people (i.e. a company).
-In other words, companies use Git to manage their workflow and track their progress with various different projects.
+In other words, companies use Git to manage their workflow and track their progress with various projects.
 The technology is mainly used in software engineering, but a lot of companies around the world – which have nothing to do with software what-so-ever – have adapted Git into their workflow.
-It is especially popular (and important to) developers and programmers – it is one of the most essential tools for companies who strive to achieve and maintain the DevOps philosophy.
+It is especially popular (and important too) developers and programmers – it is one of the most essential tools for companies who strive to achieve and maintain the DevOps philosophy.

 Question 2: What’s the difference between a ‘bare repository’ and a ‘working directory’?

 A very popular template for Git interview questions, comparisons are something that you’re more than likely to encounter in your job interview.
 The best way to go about them is to keep your answers short and to-the-point, but at the same time try to show that you have a thorough understanding of what you’re talking about.

 A bare repository, as the name implies, does not contain any working files that are used in Git.
 There are no sub-directories, no version control – just a bare template.
 On the other hand, a working directory contains all of the above – working files (and their altering history), sub-directories, etc. You could say that the two areas are opposite of each other.